A Home Gym You’ll Actually Use

 Squat Stand or Rack – There are many different variation for this important piece of equipment.
 Rogue has created some very innovative designs recently.
 I love their Monster Lite Fold Back Racks.
 If I had the right space for this, it’s exactly what I’d buy.
 If space is no concern and you want to lift heavy with maximum safety options, then have a look at a Power Rack.
 The first piece of equipment I bought for my first gym location was a Power Rack R-3.

-For my new home gym, I wanted flexibility and the option to carry the stands outside, so I opted for the S-4 model.
+For my home gym, I wanted flexibility and the option to carry the stands outside, so I opted for the S-4 model.
 It’s super stable and handles everything I throw at it.

 Super Saver Option: My very first squat stands were a pair of cheap construction stands from the local home improvement store.
 They weren’t elegant and not especially stable, but they did the job until I could afford stable, safer stands.